How EWOT Can Help Long COVID

 EWOT for Long COVID Executive Summary

-- Long COVID affects millions of people and frequently lasts for months or years past the onset of the infection with 85% experiencing frustrating relapses of symptoms such as chronic fatigue, brain fog, exercise intolerance, post-exercise malaise, joint and muscle pains, headaches, dizziness, and sleeping disorders.
+- Long COVID affects millions of people and frequently lasts for months or years past the onset of the infection.
+With 85% experiencing frustrating relapses of symptoms such as:

 - Long COVID is debilitating with 45% of people with long COVID reporting reduced work schedules and another 22% reporting not working due to their health.